 The ? option displays information on the help command itself, including its options, just as typing the help key again would.

 The B and Q options tell you about bindings without showing you the associated documentation on the command.
 In contrast to the first three options, these two display their information in the echo area, instead of popping up a window.

 The wall-chart command creates a table showing the commands invoked by all the keys.
 It builds a chart in a buffer named "wall".
 The wall chart includes any changes you may have made to the normal key bindings.
 You can print it and attach it to any convenient wall using the print-buffer command.

 Epsilon's help system keeps track of any changes that you make to Epsilon.
 For example, if you completely remap the keyboard, Epsilon's help system will know about it and still give you correct key binding information.
 And Epsilon's help system will also keep track of any commands or keyboard macros that you write and add to Epsilon.

 The release-notes command reads and displays the release notes for this version of Epsilon.

 While some help commands provide help using a specific format like WinHelp or HTML help, others change their format based on the current platform.
-For instance, pressing the help key at a prompt shows help using WinHelp on earlier Windows systems, using HTML help on Vista and later Windows version (which don't support WinHelp) and on Unix under X11, and using popup help windows on Unix systems in console mode.
+For instance, pressing the help key at a prompt shows help using WinHelp on earlier Windows systems, using HTML help on Vista and later Windows version (which don't include WinHelp) and on Unix under X11, and using popup help windows on Unix systems in console mode.
 You can select a different preferred help format by setting the variables epsilon-help-format-win-gui, epsilon-help-format-win-console, and epsilon-help-format-unix-gui.